expresspigeon/blog/src/content/kb/api/dictionaries.md

 ### Where to see mappings

-You can browse to any conmtact details screen and click on the "Recommendation mappings" tab for that contact:
+You can browse to any contact details screen and click on the "Recommendation mappings" tab for that contact:

 ![](images/dictionaries.png)